lukewp/pewpolarizationfactors/README.md

 Explore these datasets by going through code in this package, or also look at the shinyapps.io page here (assuming I haven't used all my free hours this month!): https://lwp-viz.shinyapps.io/usfactors/

-TODO: Regression explanation of state-by-state 2012 votes by factor

 TODO: Explain three-DV mlm models' fit

 TODO: Venn diagram for all voters